Brian Mushimba

 Brian C. Mushimba is a politician who was in Zambia's cabinet under President Edgar Lungu.
-He was born in Mufulira, Zambia and was an engineer before entering parliament, representing Kankoyo Constituency in Mufulira District.
+He was born in Mufulira and was an engineer before entering parliament, representing Kankoyo Constituency in Mufulira District.

 Career

-After graduating from the University of Arizona Mushimba worked as an electrical controls engineer in Atlanta, Georgia, USA, and then in Zambia.
-After that he was Technical Director for Eskom, the state electricity utility of South Africa, and finally for a few months he was Regional Executive for the African market for the Norwegian power company SN Power, before he won a parliamentary seat from Kankoyo in the 2016 general elections.
+After graduating from the University of Arizona, Mushimba worked as an electrical controls engineer in Atlanta, Georgia, USA, and then in Zambia.
+After that he was Technical Director for Eskom, the state electricity utility of South Africa, and finally for a few months he was Regional Executive for the African market for the Norwegian power company SN Power, before he won a parliamentary seat from Kankoyo in the 2016 general election.
 He subsequently was appointed to the cabinet.

-Personal life

-He is married to Brenda Mushimba, a medical doctor, and they have two sons.